Hebrews 8

 2A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man.

 The tabernacle Moses built was a copy, a shadow.
-The “true tabernacle” is not made with human hands.
-It is the very presence of God.
-Jesus did not minister in the earthly tent; He ministers in the real one.
+The “true tabernacle” is the very presence of God, built by no human hand.
+Jesus ministers in that one, not the earthly tent.
 Every earthly priest was a copy of Christ.
 Now the Real Thing has come.

 Hebrews 8:3-5Minister of the True Tabernacle